notsag-dev/hacking-tools-for-web-developers/README.md

 ```

 ## Summary
-On this post we went through a pretty standard security assessment that is really easy to execute by anybody working as a web engineer.
+On this post we went through a pretty standard security assessment that is really easy to execute by any web engineer.
 What we did:
 1) Run an __nmap__ scan to discover services running on a server.
 2) Run a __nikto__ scan to evaluate the security of the web server running on port 80 detected by nmap.
 3) Run a __gobuster__ scan in order to list interesting files and folders of the web server.